poole/lanyon/_posts/2020-04-03-even-has-latex.md

 ---
 layout: post
 title: Even has Latex!
-tags: [test, embeds]
+tags: [test, tutorial, markdown, latex]
-authors: Absolutely not John Doe Sr.
+authors: Doe, John Sr., School of Hard Knocks
 ---

 ## How to add $\LaTeX$ commands to your posts: